5 Mortgage Arrears Repossession Court FAQs

 c. the borrower is in a position to redeem the mortgage and has requested to do so.

 Engagement also ensures a borrower is protected by the Land and Conveyancing Law Reform (Amendment) Act 2019.
 The Act requires lenders to examine a borrower’s circumstances before they can look at issuing a repossession order.
-However, the Act only applies in certain circumstances including if a borrower has engaged with Abhaile or mortgage to rent, or in the personal insolvency process.
-If a borrower has not been engaging in the Mortgage Arrears Resolution Process (MARP) with their lender, they are at a higher risk of losing their home.
+However, the Act only applies in certain circumstances, including if a borrower has engaged with:

-A repossession order remains in full force for a period of 12 years from the date it was granted.
-An execution order, which is needed in order to bring about the repossession may be issued in the Court Office within this period.
-However, if the mortgage lender has not executed the repossession order after 6 years from the date it was granted, the mortgage lender needs to get the permission of the Court to get another execution order.
-To do so, the mortgage lender needs to give prior notice of this to the borrower, attend a hearing in the Court and make an application for the execution order by putting a motion to the Court and giving prior notice of this motion to the borrower.
+A possession order remains in force for a period of 12 years from the date it was granted.
+An execution order is required to complete the repossession and may be issued in the Court Office within this period.
+However, if six years have passed from the date the possession order was granted, the mortgage lender needs to get the permission of the Court to get another execution order.
+To do so, the mortgage lender needs to: